 Test 1: Mobility - Half kneeling doorway test

 To perform this test, position yourself in a doorway, kneeling on the leg you wish to test with your back against the door frame.
 Ensure that your testing leg is perpendicular to the ground.
-Arch and then flatten your low back against the door frame.
+Arch and then flatten your lower back against the door frame.
 If you are unable to completely flatten your low back OR you feel an intense stretch in the front of your thigh then you may need to improve your hip mobility.

 Test 2: Mobility - Modified Thomas test